 - Event Planner

-The JMC faculty is committed to using competencies to organize its concentrations and to develop learning assessments to measure these competencies, thus ensuring that graduates acquire the skills and knowledge critical to career success and to life-long learning.
+The JMC faculty are committed to using competencies to organize its concentrations and to develop learning assessments to measure these competencies, thus ensuring that graduates acquire the skills and knowledge critical to career success and to life-long learning.

 The Goals for Learning for JMC students focus on the following professional values and competencies.
 Students shall be aware of, understand, and apply these core values and competencies.